 One user I interviewed, Sam, shared: "I use different keyboards for different purposes.
 For general typing and casual conversations, I use an AI keyboard with smart replies.
 But when I'm doing banking or entering passwords, I switch to a simple keyboard with no cloud features."

 Remember that free keyboard apps often monetize through data collection.
 If privacy is a priority, consider paying for a premium keyboard with a clear privacy-focused business model.
+In 2026, we're seeing more transparent pricing models where users know exactly what they're paying for and what they're getting in terms of privacy protection.

 Smart replies aren't perfect—not by a long shot.
 Despite their convenience, they come with some significant limitations that are worth understanding.